Ruguanxue: COVID-19

-COVID-19 brought about accusations against China, but Chinese netizens believe that China did a good job of controlling the outbreak and therefore the outbreak elsewhere is not their responsibility.
+COVID-19 brought about accusations against China, but Chinese netizens believe that the Chinese government did a good job of controlling the outbreak and therefore the outbreak elsewhere is not their responsibility.
 Shangaoxian himself accused Wuhan Diary of smearing China and criticized the U.S. for its confusion in dealing with the pandemic.

 Culture

 Despite being regarded as a "barbarian" nation, it is perceived more as a desire to gain a cognitive discourse of its own and to change its "barbarian" status by getting other nations to recognize it.
 The leading advocates claim that this refers to "our state of being in a world dominated by North American slave-owning gangs [sic], not that we are really barbarians.
 Ruguan refers to the path of breaking the slave-owning gangs' system of domination."

 List of metaphors

 As well as the Qing and Ming dynasties, Chinese netizens have used many other metaphors and references to enrich the discourse, such as comparing the Strait of Malacca to the Shanhai Pass, total westernization to shaving and changing clothes, and breaking through the Shanhai Pass to breaking through the Straits of Malacca and the American blockade associated with it.

 The rhetoric also compares Hong Kong and Macau with Haixi Jurchens, Taiwan with Pi Island, Siberia with Khorchin Mongols, Japan and South Korea with Joseon, Malacca Strait with Shanhaiguan, Indian Ocean with Central Plains, and India with Dzungar Khanate.